• Skip to primary navigation

 A close up of brown sugar in a pan.

 Water | For pure, unadulterated brown sugar flavor, try using filtered water instead of tap water.
 Filtered water removes contaminants, but leaves in the minerals that make water taste good.
-This is certainly a bit on the "extra" side, and if you've got no qualms with water out of the faucet, pour on.
+This is certainly a bit on the "extra" side, and if you've got no qualms about using tap water, pour on.

-Vanilla | Another way of enhancing the flavor of your Brown Sugar Simple Syrup is to add vanilla extract.
+Vanilla (optional) | Another way of enhancing the flavor of your Brown Sugar Simple Syrup is to add vanilla extract.
 Just like with your favorite baked goods, vanilla extract is great for adding deep, complex flavors to every sweet thing it touches!

 Salt (optional) | Never underestimate the good salt can do in the presence of sugar.
 Salt enhances all the flavors; especially the sweet ones!